Mark (CEO of an Insurance co.) — “What is the status of the data automation project Henry? Isn’t it Nine months since we implemented the pilot?”

 The above conversation between the CEO and CFO of a mid-size insurance company reveals the challenges encountered by the organization that is on it’s ninth month of running software bots to automate data processing.
 So far they haven’t met with success.
 But one thing is clear.
 It is happening under the watchful guidance of the C-suite which is one of the biggest positive factor.

 Am sure you don’t want to be in the same troubled waters should you chose to deploy Robotic Process Automation or RPA solutions for processes that consumes substantial time, money and human resource.

 A 2018 Deloitte survey that was responded by 400 individuals from different industries with a combined value of more than £1500 billion, revealed that 53% have already embarked on their RPA adoption which was expected to rise up-to 72% by 2020.
 At this level, a near universal adoption is not far in the next five years.

 By automating 20% of its addressable activity, A midsize Fortune 1000 organization with $20 billion in revenue and 50,000 employees is looking at an excess of $30 million of bottom-line impact each year.

 The survey also revealed that at least 3% of industry leaders have more than 50 bots at service.
-Now, this is a surprising fact for a process automation solution with such low cost of implementation and with relative higher benefits accruing for selective high value activities.
+Now, this is a surprising fact for a process automation solution with such a low cost of implementation and with relatively higher benefits accruing for selective high-value activities.